-Property Condition assessments are often carried out when entering into a lease and at the conclusion of a lease.
-The PCA can be undertaken on behalf of the lessee or the lessor, and is sometimes undertaken for both pre lease.
 For a tenant, a PCA prior to leasing is just as important as prior to purchasing.
 When leasing, the tenant will likely be responsible for maintaining some or all of the building systems.
+For leasing a single tenant building under a triple net lease condition, the tenant is likely responsible for the repair and maintenance of all systems, typically as “a prudent owner would.”
 If the building has not been well maintained or there are several systems at the end of their life expectancies, there is greater risk of unforeseen expenses for the tenant.

 - Understanding the condition and level of maintenance of the building structure and major systems